Hong Kong leader calls out 'double standards' on national security, points to U.S.

-HONG KONG (Reuters) - Hong Kong leader Carrie Lam accused foreign governments of “double standards” in their reaction to Beijing’s plans to impose national security laws on the city, pointing to anti-police brutality protests in the United States.
+HONG KONG (Reuters) - Hong Kong leader Carrie Lam accused foreign governments on Tuesday of “double standards” in their reaction to Beijing’s plans to impose national security laws on the city, pointing to anti-police brutality protests in the United States.

-In her first public appearance after Washington said it will remove Hong Kong’s preferential treatment in U.S. law in response to Beijing’s proposal, Lam warned countries threatening actions against the city they may hurt their own interests.
+In her first public appearance after Washington said it will remove Hong Kong’s preferential treatment in U.S. law in response to Beijing’s plans, Lam warned countries threatening actions against the city that they may hurt their own interests.

 “They are very concerned about their own national security, but on our national security...they look through tinted glasses,” Lam told a weekly news conference.